njau-steven/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to delete all .js files
+Script to count the directories